mongodb/mongo-java-driver/docs/reference/content/driver/getting-started/quick-start-pojo.md

 ```

 ## Inserting a POJO into MongoDB

+The codec registry will automatically try to create a `PojoCodec` for unknown classes.
+This allows you to use POJOs out of the
+box without any extra configuration.
+See the [Bson POJO page]({{< ref "bson/pojos.md" >}}) for information on configuring `PojoCodecs`.

 Before you can insert a POJO into MongoDB, you need a `MongoCollection` instance configured with the Pojo's type: